mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 --company-name Acme
 ```

-The generated cert files are located in `/tmp/vault-blueprint/modules/private-tls-cert/`.
+The generated cert files are located in `/tmp/vault-blueprint/modules/private-tls-cert/`, both in the docker container
+and in your local machine.
+This is because we used `-v /tmp:/tmp` to bind-mount the `/tmp` volume of the container to your machine.

-To upload the cert to IAM, include the `--upload-to-iam` flag along with the correct KMS key id in `--kms-key-id`, and the correct region for that key in `--aws-region`.
-The cert is uploaded to IAM as a Server Certificate, which cannot be managed using the AWS Console UI.
+To upload the cert to IAM, include the `--upload-to-iam` flag along with the correct KMS key id in `--kms-key-id`, and the correct
+region for that key in `--aws-region`.
+The cert is uploaded to IAM as a Server Certificate, which cannot be managed using the AWS
+Console UI.
 You must use the AWS API to upload, update, and delete these certs.

 ```sh
 create-tls-cert.sh \